MCT-master/MCT4024-MCT4025/Workshop9/README.md

 # Workshop Activities

-In the repo, there are 3 examples we will follow, each consisting of a multitude of files and a small student activity.
-The examples show how we can start to build complex OSC communication systems for audio systems using Python and Pure Data.
+In the repo, there are 3 examples, each consisting of a PD and Python file.
+The examples show how we can start to build complex OSC communication systems for audio.
+In class, we will go through each example together and do some activities to explore our possibilities.

-### Example 1 - Connection (from pd to py to pd)
+### Example 1 - Connection

 What does it show.
 How to run? files included.
 diagram
 Activity: ---

-### Example 2 - Metronome control (from pd to py)
+### Example 2 - Temporal Audio Control

 ...

-### Example 3 - Timetag manipulation (from py to pd)
+### Example 3 - Custom Timetagging

 ...
 Activity - Design Forward Syncronization system